Ending of Time, The

-DB: Yes, it is not so much that it is time but without psychological knowledge to organise itself.
+DB: It is not so much that it is caught in time as that it is without psychological knowledge to organize itself.

-DB: So we are saying the brain feels it must organise itself by knowing psychologically all about itself.
+DB: So we are saying that the brain field must organize itself by knowing psychologically all about itself.

-DB: No. But I think people might feel, being faced with this, that there would be disorder.
+DB: No. But I think that people being faced with this might feel there would be disorder.

 K: Of course.

-DB: You see, I think that what you are saying is the notion of controlling yourself psychologically has no meaning.
+DB: I think what you are saying is that the notion of controlling yourself psychologically has no meaning.

-K: So knowledge of the 'me' is time.
+K: So knowledge of the `me' - the psychological knowledge - is time.

-DB: Yes, I understand that, that knowledge of 'me', the whole totality of knowledge, is 'me', is time.
+DB: Yes, I understand the totality of knowledge is `me', is time.

-DB: Yes, well it seems there would be nothing, you see.
+DB: Yes, because it seems there would be nothing.

-K: But if one has come to that point what is there?
-Again it sounds rather trite and sloganish but it is not.
-Would you say because there is nothing it is everything?
+K: Nothing.
+But if one has come to that point, what is there?
+Would you say, because there is nothing, it is everything?

 DB: Yes, I would accept that.
 I know that.
 That is true, it has all.

-DB: And so far as a thing is limited and this is not a thing because there are no limits.
-I mean at least it has everything in potential, in some sense.
+DB: A thing is limited, and this is not a thing because there are no limits...
+At least, it has everything in potential.

-K: Wait sir, wait.
-If it is nothing and so everything, so everything is energy.
+K: Wait, Sir.
+If it is nothing, and so everything, so everything is energy.

 DB: Yes.
 The ground of everything is energy.

 K: Of course.
 Everything is energy.
 And what is the source of this thing?
-Or is there no source at all of energy?
-There is only energy.
+Or is there no source of energy at all?
+Is there only energy?

-DB: Energy is what is.
+DB: Energy just is.
+Energy is `what is'.
 There is no need for a source.
-That is one approach.
+That is one approach, perhaps?

-K: No. If there is nothing and therefore there is everything, and everything is energy - we must be very careful because here the Hindus have this idea too, which is Brahman is everything.
-You understand sir?
-That becomes an idea, a principle and then carried out and all that.
-But the fact of it is, if there is nothing therefore there is everything and all that is cosmic energy.
+K: No. If there is nothing, and therefore everything, and everything is energy...
+We must be very careful because here, the Hindus have this idea too, which is that Brahman is everything.
+You understand?
+But that becomes an idea, a principle, and then functioning is once more in the brain.
+But the fact of it is, there is nothing, therefore there is everything, and all that is cosmic energy.
 But what started this energy?

-K: No, I know we are not talking of time but you see the Christians would say, 'God is energy and He is the source of all energy.'
+K: I know we are not talking of time, but you see the Christians would say, `God is energy and He is the source of all energy.'
+No?

-DB: Well, the Christians have an idea of what they call the Godhead, which is the very source of God too, you see, they go further.
+DB: But the Christians have an idea of what they call the Godhead, which is the very source of God too.

-K: And also the Hindus have this.
-I mean the Arabic world and the Jewish world have also this sense.
+K: And also the Hindus, the Arabic and the Jewish worlds have this.
 Are we going against all that?

 K: And yet not similar.
-We must be awfully careful.
+We must be careful.

-DB: Yes.
-We must make it clear, you see.
-Many things like this have been said over the ages.
+DB: Many things like this have been said over the ages.

-K: Then just one is walking in emptiness?
-One is living in emptiness?
+K: Then is one just walking in emptiness?
+Is one living in emptiness?

 DB: Well, that is not clear.

-DB: Well, this is a form within the energy.
+DB: Well, is there something within the energy?

-K: Why has it arisen.
-Has the separation arisen, because outwardly I identify with a house and so on and that has moved inwardly?
+K: Why has it done this?
+Why has the separation arisen?
+Is it because outwardly I identify with a house and so on, and that identification has moved inwardly?

 K: Of course.

-DB: The inward was obviously the most precious thing and would have to be protected with all your energy.
+DB: The inward was obviously the most precious thing, and it would have to be protected with all our energy.